tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

                 | public.example.com  |
                 |                     |
                 +---------------------+
-                        Server
+                  Client-Facing Server
 ~~~~
 {: #shared-mode title="Shared Mode Topology"}

-In Shared Mode, the provider is the origin server for all the domains
+In Shared Mode, the provider's server terminates TLS connection from the client.
-whose DNS records point to it and clients form a TLS connection directly
-to that provider, which has access to the plaintext of the connection.
+This gives the provider access to the plaintext of the connection.
+The provider's server retrives content from the origin, which may be itself or a separate
+backend server.

 ~~~~
                 +--------------------+       +---------------------+